 However, where a suit should have been, and in substance is, an action for the recovery of possession of land, the action is legal in nature and can be tried before a jury.
 (Thomson v.
 Thomson, supra 7 Cal.2d at 678.)
 For example, this situation occurs where the plaintiff is out of possession of the property and seeks to recover from a defendant who is encroaching on plaintiff’s property or seeking to adversely possess plaintiffs’ property.

 In situations where plaintiff is in possession of the property, and defendant seeks to eject plaintiff from property and recover possession, the action involves both equitable and legal issues.
 (Thomson v.
 Thomson, supra 7 Cal.2d at 678.)
 Specifically, plaintiff’s claims are equitable, like in the first scenario) and defendant’s claims are legal, like in the second scenario.

 Schorr Law has extensive experience successfully quieting title in varying types of quiet title cases.
-To inquire about a free consultation, contact us at (310) 954-1877, email@example.com or by using the Contact Form.
+To see if you qualify for a free consultation, contact us at (310) 954-1877, [email protected] or by using the Contact Form.